[Season 1 !Season 2 !Season 3 !Season 4 !Season 5 ]

 The monster of the week is a shapeshifter.
 This one is different from the previous ones ...

-The team are asked to help out with an Alternate Universe investigation into a serial killer.
-The killer steals his victim's memories.
+Olivia and Linc are asked to help out with an Alternate Universe investigation, into a serial killer (John Pyper-Ferguson - Alphas ) who steals his victims' memories.

 The team investigate a deadly mould - like in X-Files .
 But is THIS mould intelligent?

 Walter (John Noble - Lord of the Rings ) thinks Peter II drowned just after he rescued him.
 William Sadler ( Roswell ) is the FBI shrink sent to assess him.
 Walter is so scared of the idea of being sent back to St Clair's hospital that he is willing to lobotomise himself.

-Walter (John Noble - Lord of the Rings ) joins Olivia ( Anna Torv ) in the field again, hunting the spectre that’s been haunting them.
-Their suspect is an astral projector, whose powers match the spectre’s MO.
+Walter (John Noble - Lord of the Rings ) joins Olivia ( Anna Torv ) in the field again, hunting the spectre that has been haunting them.
+Their suspect (Chadwick Boseman - Black Panther ) is an astral projector, whose powers match the spectre’s MO.

 Olivia has to report on Walter’s mental state.
 Will he be sent back to the Hospital for good?

 Peter (Joshua Jackson - Dawson's creek ) is back, but his past has been erased from reality so nobody believes him.
 Walter (John Noble - Lord of the Rings ) suspects he is from a third universe, but Walter is in denial.
 Peter is the only one who realises that his return to reality may be a symptom of a greater problem.

-Disasters start to happen, with the cause of the danger suddenly appearing in a time-warp from 4 years ago.
+Disasters start to happen, with the cause of the danger suddenly appearing in a time-warp from four years ago.
 Peter (Joshua Jackson - Dawson's creek ) suspects he may be the cause, especially as he starts to jump between moments himself.
 The cause of the disasters is a well-meaning genius who only wants to keep his family together.
 Sound like anyone else in the show?

-Olivia starts to bond with the Newbie.
+Olivia ( Anna Torv ) starts to bond with the Newbie, Lincoln.
 He has a lot more success with her than their counterparts do in the alternate universe.
 Ironically, she comes across as being more enthusiastic about him than he was about her in previous episodes..
 She begins to wonder if her childhood left her emotionally stunted.

 The team investigate a series of murders by an invisible man.
 He was born with a genetic pigmentation abnormality, and he was secretly experimented on by a certain corporation.
 Surprise surprise.

 Peter (Joshua Jackson - Dawson's creek ) and Lincoln the Newbie take a jump across to the alternate universe.
 They have their own reasons for wanting to get to Walternate's HQ.
 Peter wants to meet his father, and the newbie wants to get info on the shapeshifters.

 Peter (Joshua Jackson - Dawson's creek ) and Lincoln the Newbie are still in the Alternate universe, helping the Fringe team hunt the man behind the shapeshifters.